Pacers vs. 76ers Player Props Betting Odds

 |21.5 (Over: -114)

-- The 21.5-point over/under for Haliburton on Sunday is 1.5 higher than his scoring average.
+- Tuesday's over/under for Haliburton is 21.5 points, 1.5 more than his season average.

-- He averages 1.8 more rebounds than his over/under on Sunday (which is 3.5).
+- He has pulled down 5.3 boards per game, 1.8 more than his over/under for Tuesday's game.

-- Haliburton averages 2.3 made three-pointers, which is less than his over/under on Sunday (2.5).
+- Haliburton has made 2.3 three-pointers per game, which is less than his over/under in Tuesday's game (2.5).

 Get Haliburton gear at Fanatics!